Nursing

 Why this CV works

 - Go beyond assisting patients and list all the times you’ve helped doctors treat a condition more swiftly or improved post-surgery recovery rates.
-Include how you’ve strived to support patients remotely during challenging periods (if applicable), such as offering remote sessions during COVID-19.
+Include how you’ve strived to support patients remotely during challenging times (if any), such as offering remote sessions during COVID-19.

 Why this CV works

-- To work as a critical care nurse lead, you don’t have to be an expert from the start.
-Here, even small contributions from previous roles may make a big difference.
-Take a cue from Sarah’s critical care nursing CV and start by adding your first job.
+- To work as a lead critical care nurse, you don’t need to be an expert from the outset.
+Here, even small contributions from previous positions can make a significant difference.
+Use promotions and new roles with greater responsibilities, supported by achievements, to demonstrate that you’re ready to lead.

 Why this CV works